StanfordVLSI/dragonphy2/CONTRIBUTING.md

 ```

 ## File structure
-1. Python code should be placed in the **dragonphy/dragonphy** subdirectory.
+1. Common Python code should be placed in the **dragonphy/dragonphy** subdirectory.
+Code placed here will be accessible to other scripts by importing the **dragonphy** module.
-2. Verilog code related to the receiver design should go in the **dragonphy/src** subdirectory.
+2. The receiver design should go in the **dragonphy/src** subdirectory.
+This will mostly consist of Verilog code.
+3. Verification sources should go in the **dragonphy/verif** subdirectory.
+This includes things like TX stimulus, channel model, and various testbenches.
+4. Generators for various blocks should go in the **dragonphy/gen** subdirectory.

+## Example

+## Other guidelines
+1. Please do not commit any process-specific designs or information.
+This is very important!
+2. Also, please do not commit outputs from generators.
+This clutters the repository and makes it harder to figure out what are the actual design sources vs. intermediate results.